How to Apply Foundation Over AcneNovember 25, 2020

 As beauty editors, we receive a ton of makeup-focused questions, many of which have to do with applying products over specific skin types.
-A frequent concern is acne-prone skin, or more specifically what foundation products treat breakouts while covering them at the same time.
-However, sometimes it’s not just about using the right formula but also how you apply makeup over acne that matters.
+A frequent concern is acne-prone skin, or more specifically, what foundation products treat breakouts while covering them at the same time.
+Sometimes it’s not just about using the right formula, though, but also how you apply makeup over acne that matters.

 Prep Your Skin

-Before you apply your foundation, consider some color correcting tricks to help neutralize your blemishes.
+Before you apply your foundation, consider some color-correcting tricks to help neutralize your blemishes.
 “If you have a fresh pimple that is very red, you want to neutralize it with a green color corrector,” Spickard explains.
 “Use a small stiff brush and tap the product directly onto the blemish.
-Blend it out until the formerly red pimple is a neutral greyish/green color.
-If you have older blemishes and/or scars that are more in the brown family, use a peach or orange color corrector to neutralize it.
-Use a small stiff brush and tap the product directly onto the blemish.”
-For a palette containing all of the color-correcting shades you could need, check out this Color Correcting Concealer from NYX Professional Makeup.
+Blend it out until the formerly red pimple is a neutral grayish/green color.
+If you have older blemishes and/or scars that are more brown in color, use a peach or orange color corrector to neutralize them.”
+For a palette containing all of the color-correcting shades you could need, check out this NYX Professional Makeup Color Correcting Concealer Palette.

 How to Correctly Apply Your Foundation